-Under the self-direction, the FMA Contractor is responsible for ensuring that screening has been completed on applicable providers of services to Supports Waiver participants.
+Under the participant-directed service delivery model, the FMA Contractor is responsible for ensuring that screening has been completed on applicable providers of services to Supports Waiver participants.
 The registry screening applies to persons employed by or on contract with a provider, either directly or through a third-party arrangement to provide direct care.
 An "employee" does not include a NM licensed health care professional practicing within the scope of the professional's license or a certified nurse aide practicing as a certified nurse aide.

 The FMA Contractor, prior to enrolling a provider who a Supports Waiver participant is employing or contracting with, shall inquire of the registry whether the individual under consideration for direct or contractual employment is listed on the registry.
 The Supports Waiver participant may not employ or contract with an individual to be an employee if the individual is listed on the registry as having a substantiated registry-referred incident of abuse, neglect, or exploitation of a person receiving care or services from that individual.
 The FMA Contractor shall maintain documentation in the employee's personnel or employment records that evidences the fact that the Contractor made an inquiry to the registry concerning that employee prior to employment.
-Such documentation must include evidence, based on the response to such inquiry received from the custodian by the Contractor, that the employee was not listed on the registry as having a substantiated registry-referred incident of abuse, neglect or exploitation.
+Such documentation must include evidence, based on the registry as having a substantiated registry-referred incident of abuse, neglect or exploitation.